Powerful Geography Project

 (A) plan, organize, and complete a research project that involves asking geographic questions; acquiring, organizing, and analyzing information; answering questions; and communicating results;

-6. Students will create an NGO job posting for a specific needs present in Southwestern Asia (See Resources for this lesson).
+- Students will create an NGO job posting for a specific needs present in Southwestern Asia (See Materials for Teachers).

 “Shatterbelts disrupt the political organization of a region.
 Respond using evidence.”

 Students can work in pairs to develop answers to the written portions of the lesson (for ELL students).
 Additional time for reading can be provided to students who need it.

 FRQ from AP College Board.